October 2 – 6, 2018

 In order to gain the full value of the class, students should have confident cheese-making experience and should come with a general understanding of the biology and chemistry associated with milk, proteins, carbohydrates, enzymes and microbes along with basic algebra.
 Eric will commonly use metric units and degrees Celsius; please be comfortable with these units of measure before class begins.

-Tuition & Fees: The complete cost for this course is $2500.
+Tuition & Fees: Early Bird Pricing for this course is: $2500 / Pricing after September 2nd: $2525.
 This covers tuition, a printed text, electronic access to course materials, and ground transportation between all course locations.
 Also provided are three meals per day prepared by the Sterling Kitchen.
 Not included are airport transfers or accommodations.

 Faculty Bio: Eric Meredith stepped into the food world as a dishwasher in a hospital kitchen in Lynn, Massachusetts at the age of 14.
 He then attended Johnson & Wales University to pursue a degree in Culinary Arts and a bachelor’s degree in Culinary Nutrition.
 He furthered his food-focused education by becoming a Registered Dietitian Nutritionist in New York City.
 Eric later worked for Herve Mons in France for as his right-hand man helping him design his tunnel in Ambierle and running the day-to-day operations at the caves in St. Haon le Chatel.
 During his 6 years in France, Eric learned cheese making from the best artisans in France and affinage from Herve’s network of affineurs.
 Eric’s next big project was with Wegmans in Rochester, NY where he designed, built and managed their affinage facility.
 Eric now works with Neal’s Yard Dairy as the project manager facilitating the design and move to their new aging and distribution facility in London.
 He also volunteers his time as the chairman of the education committee for the American Cheese Society, where he stretches the boundaries and strives for excellence in artisan stewardship.
 Eric also runs consulting business helping cheese makers, affineurs and retailers all over the world design, troubleshoot and fine tune cheese making and affinage programs and facilities.